National Register of Pounds and Pinfolds ---- Part 2

 Grid ref: 460744,087300

 This pound is Grade II listed and can be found on Quay Lane (prev.
 Wall Lane) beyond the church graveyard in Brading.
 It is square with an opening on the SE wall and constructed of stone rubble, 2 mtrs high with brick quoins and flat stone coping.
-Wightpedia.org.uk tells us that it was overgrown but cleared and tidied by students from the National Citizend Service in 2016.
+Wightpedia.org.uk tells us that it was overgrown but cleared and tidied by students from the National Citizen Service in 2016.
+Nigel Mills August 2016

 Shorwell, Isle of Wight